wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 = I have the plugin installed, how do I submit to EzineArticles? =

-When you add or edit a post, you will see a box labeled "WP EzineArticles" with a checkbox in it.
-Click it to expand the additional fields required to submit to EzineArticles.
+When you add or edit a post, you will see a box labeled "WP EzineArticles" in it.
+It contains the additional fields required to submit to EzineArticles.
+Make sure they are filled out and then push the validate button.
+Fix any errors that appear and when you are ready push the submit button.

 = How can I resubmit an old post as an article on EzineArticles? =

-You can edit a post, open the "WP EzineArticles" box, set your settings, and then "Validate" and "Submit".
+You can edit a post, set your EzineArticles settings, and then "Validate" and "Submit".
 If you do press "Publish", it will update your WordPress post.

-= I have changed my resource boxes on Members.ezinearticles.com, but they do not show up in WordPress. =

-In your WordPress admin page under "EzineArticles" click the "Account" tab, click "Refresh account status".
+= I can't see any categories. =

+Try refreshing the page.
+Categories are now pulled from EzineArticles rather than stored locally, and it may need to refresh.

-= The plugin triggered a fatal error =
+= The plugin triggered an error =

-The first thing to check is that you have a recent version of php.
-PHP version 5.1 or above is required to use this plugin.
+First check your php version.
+PHP version 4.3 or above is required, with newer being better.
+If that is up to date, see if you can figure out what the error was by looking at the log for your webserver.
+Any feedback on bugs will help us develop the next version.

+= Wordpress MU =

+Multiuser WordPress is not compatable with this plugin.

 = I am unable to upload the plugin to Dreamhost =